rust-lang/book/second-edition/nostarch/chapter18.md

 destructured an `Option<i32>` using a `match` expression and added one to the inner value of the `Some` variant.

-When the value we're matching against a pattern contains a reference, we can specify a `&` in the pattern in order to separate the reference and the value.
+When the value we’re matching against a pattern contains a reference, we can specify a `&` in the pattern in order to separate the reference and the value.
 This is especially useful in closures used with iterators that iterate over references to values when we want to use the values in the closure rather than